andyh98/ReFlect/README.md

 ## Entry Creation

 The most prominent feature of the dashboard is the journal entry creation feature.
 Use the green "New Entry" button found at the top of the page to create a new journal entry.
+The app uses the ckeditor API for flexible text entry fields with a wide range of text tools including font and formatting options.

 ### Using a Journal Prompt